Jamessks/MovieWorld/README.md

 Follow these steps to set up the project locally:

 1. **Clone the Repository**:
+   Preferably, navigate to /var/www and clone the project there (no need to make changes to .env that way)
    ```bash
    git@github.com:Jamessks/MovieWorld.git
    ```

    or just download it as a zip file and place it in the directory of your choice.

-2. **Project root**: CD to the root directory of the project with a terminal of your choice (I used WSL2 terminal)
+2. **Project root**: CD to the root directory of the project with a terminal of your choice (I used WSL2 terminal).

 3. **Open docker**: Open your docker desktop application